Accredited Online Radiologic Technology Programs

 Ball State University offers a 26-month hybrid associate in science program in radiography, which is JRCERT-accredited.
 Clinical hours in this program must be completed at specific centers in Indiana, such as the IU Health Methodist Hospital or Hendricks Regional Health.
 Graduates of this program will be prepared with the environments and educational experiences needed for becoming successful entry-level radiographers demonstrating the highest level of academic, clinical, and technical competence and professionalism in serving their customers, patients, community, and the profession.

-Divided into two phases, this associate degree program is offered in cooperation with IU Health Methodist Hospital in Indianapolis and can be completed in 26 months.
-The first phase of the program includes prerequisite courses that take place on the Ball State campus, while the professional concentration phase takes place in Indianapolis, where technical, clinical, and medical courses are taught at IU Health Methodist Hospital.
+This associate degree program, divided into two phases, is offered in cooperation with IU Health Methodist Hospital in Indianapolis and can be completed in 26 months.
+The first phase includes prerequisite courses that take place on the Ball State campus, while the professional concentration phase takes place in Indianapolis, where technical, clinical, and medical courses are taught at IU Health Methodist Hospital.

-Requiring 60 credits, the program’s curriculum includes courses such as radiographic procedures; introduction to medical imaging and patient care; radiographic principles; clinical radiography; fundamentals of the human anatomy; conceptual physics; and quantitative reasoning.
+The program’s curriculum, which requires 60 credits, includes courses such as radiographic procedures, an introduction to medical imaging and patient care, radiographic principles, clinical radiography, fundamentals of human anatomy, conceptual physics, and quantitative reasoning.

 • Location: Muncie, IN